 Almost certainly, though, the destructive force that crashed in on Maurice, leaving him permanently untethered, was Bishop Dupont.

-A former soldier, Bishop Dupont brought to his missionary work the same overwhelming zeal that he had once brought to the French Army.
-For him, there was no difference between obedience to God out of love and obedience out of fear.
-He believed in commanding respect wherever he went, and he used the trappings of authority to make sure that he got it.
-Before the conversion of the Bemba to Christianity, the idea of a White Messiah had played an important mythic role for them, and many Bemba believed that the fiery Bishop was the incarnation of this legendary figure.
-Bishop Dupont took pleasure in his mythic status and he made use of it for his advantage.
-His predilection for games of power of this kind together with the relentess pace he forced eventually brought severe conflicts to the mission he led.
+A former soldier, Bishop Dupont brought to his missionary work the same military zeal that he had learned in the French Army.
+For him, there was no difference between obedience out of love and obedience out of fear.
+He believed in commanding respect wherever he went.
+Before the conversion of the Bemba to Christianity, the idea of a White Messiah had played an important mythic role for them, and many Bemba believed that the fiery bishop was the incarnation of this legendary figure.
+Bishop Dupont took great pleasure in his mythic status among the natives, as he did in the trappings of episcopal authority.
+His predilection for the use of power, together with the relentess pace he forced, eventually brought severe conflicts to the missions he led.

-In 1905, when Bishop Dupont returned to Nyassa after some years in France, Maurice Bellière was chosen to act as his secretary and companion on an inspection tour of mission stations.
-When the assignment was over, it was abundantly clear that Maurice had failed to meet expectations.
-Maurice absented himself without permission, to reappear in France some months later, a physical and mental wreck.
+In 1905, when Bishop Dupont returned to Nyassa after some years in France, he immediately decided on an inspection tour of mission stations.
+Maurice Bellière was chosen to act as his secretary and companion.
+When the assignment was over, Maurice absented himself without permission, to reappear in France some months later, a physical and mental wreck.